Postpartum Doula Services with Marlee

 Whether you have a favorite recipe you'd like us to prepare or are just hungry around the clock thanks to your breastfeeding hormones, we're here to help!

-In addition to grocery shopping as part of our shift, we can also:
+In addition to grocery shopping as part of my shift, we can also:

 - bring you a cup of tea and a snack